 So ask yourself this –is it really worth the risk and expense for a shot that might not work, carries serious risks and side effects, can actually cause more damage, will wear off in time, and DOES NOTHING TO FIX THE ACTUAL PROBLEM?

 For lasting pain relief, you have to look beyond the symptoms and understand the interaction of the systems of the body.
 You have to look at the muscles, bones, nerves, ligaments, and joints.
 You need to find and address the root cause of the problem or the pain will keep coming back.
+Before you get an injection for pain, be sure to ask you doctor what that injection is doing to fix the problem that is causing the pain.

 FDA-cleared High Intensity Laser Therapy can help you break through your chronic pain.
 In my nearly 30 years of practice, it is the only healing tool that I’ve seen that addresses muscles, bones, nerves, ligaments, and joints to provide lasting relief for chronic pain sufferers.